Helianthemum-nummularium/spascial-ecologi/code/exam.md

 legend_width<-round(ncol(lstRast[[1]])/2,0)
 ```

-Storing the rasters into temporary png files
+Storing the rasters into temporary png files and annotating the acquisition date on top of each one, then storing everything into a list
 ```r
 maps <- lapply(seq_along(lstRast), function(i) {